vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 **Service Engine Group 2**: Service engines part of this service engine group hosts virtual services that load balances control plane nodes and virtual services for all load balancer functionalities requested by the workload clusters mapped to this SE group.

-**Note**:
+> **Note**

-* Based on your requirements, you can create additional SE groups for the workload clusters.
+>- Based on your requirements, you can create additional SE groups for the workload clusters.
-* Multiple workload clusters can be mapped to a single SE group.
+>- Multiple workload clusters can be mapped to a single SE group.
-* A Tanzu Kubernetes Grid cluster can be mapped to only one SE group for application load balancer services.
+>- A Tanzu Kubernetes Grid cluster can be mapped to only one SE group for application load balancer services.
-* Control plane VIP for the workload clusters will be placed on the respective Service Engine group assigned through AKO Deployment Config (ADC) during cluster creation.
+>- Control plane VIP for the workload clusters will be placed on the respective Service Engine group assigned through AKO Deployment Config (ADC) during cluster creation.

 For information about mapping a specific service engine group to Tanzu Kubernetes Grid workload cluster, see [Configure NSX Advanced Load Balancer in Tanzu Kubernetes Grid Workload Cluster](#workloadalb).